DepriFromEarth/hdd-survival-guide/README.md

 1. Do I have an SSD and HDD?
 If you do, then follow this video. https://www.youtube.com/watch?v=QG4LXw4Nd5U

 2. Do I have multiple drives?
 If so, set them up as RAID.
+Don't use RAID if data protection is critical to you.

 3. Do I have a traditional HDD?
 If so, continue with the rest of the guide!

 4. Am I on Windows or Linux?

+5. Is my hard drive dying? https://www.youtube.com/watch?v=OGOHA-t6j6M

 ## Where to Begin?